University of the Bahamas: Controversy

-Some of the members of the University of Bahama's Administration and Board of Trustees, which are in entrusted with the care of the management of university affairs, have a “chequered” past.
-The current President, Rodney Smith, was fired from the same institution in 2005 for using “another academic's material without attribution” (plagiarism) during a student Convocation.
-This 2005 incident of Smith's was so shocking that the then-Chairman of the Council Franklyn Wilson said that it would be a “significant error for the country” if Smith was reappointed during an institutional presidential search in 2014.
+Over the years, some of the members of the University of the Bahamas' Administration and Board of Trustees, which are in entrusted with the care of the management of university affairs, had a "chequered" past.

+Former President, Rodney Smith, was fired from the same institution in 2005 for using "another academic's material without attribution" (plagiarism) during a student Convocation.
+This 2005 incident of Smith's was so shocking that the then-Chairman of the Council Franklyn Wilson said that it would be a "significant error for the country" if Smith was reappointed during an institutional presidential search in 2014.

 One of the defenders of Smith's reappointment, former Bahamian Supreme Court Justice and current member of the Board of Trustees Ruby Nottage, claimed that the appointment process was transparent, open to public inquiry, and impartial.
 However, Ruby Nottage herself is not free from controversy.
 In 1986, she and her husband were indicted by a Boston grand jury of money laundering for a notorious Boston gangster.

 Academics

 The university offers certificates and diplomas as well as associate, baccalaureate and master's degrees for 66 majors and serves over 5,000 students.
 In 2011, 66 percent of the graduates earned baccalaureate degrees, reflecting the change in student demand and the emergence of institution from college to university.
 Over 80% of entering students enroll in baccalaureate and masters programs.
-Pharmacy, law and other advanced professional degree programs are offered in partnership with Caribbean and U.S. universities.
+Pharmacy, law, and other advanced professional degree programs are offered in partnership with Caribbean and American universities.

 UB offers degrees through eight academic units, including an institute and seven schools.
-Six of the schools are organized into faculties (equivalent to colleges in U.S. universities) headed by an academic dean.
+Six of the schools are organized into faculties (equivalent to colleges in Ameri universities) headed by an academic dean.

 The Academic Faculties (equivalent to Colleges) and their related schools are: